streamyourcare/streamyourcare/docs/tools/web/README.md

 * [Chrome Remote Desktop](https://remotedesktop.google.com/) - For remote computer support from trusted-friends and family.

 ### Browser Extensions

+* [BetterTTV](https://betterttv.com/) - A browser extension for Twitch and YouTube that adds new features, emotes, and more.
+Easily customize your chat, make it easier to read and moderate.

 * [Clipboard History Pro](https://chromewebstore.google.com/detail/clipboard-history-pro-bes/ajiejmhbejpdgkkigpddefnjmgcbkenk) - increase your clipboard history to 250+